borisf/borisf.github.io/index.md

 I enjoy the intersection of technology, problem solving and people.

 My expertise includes:
-* Java & Optimizations - Java development, multi-threading, object-oriented design and performance tuning
+* Java - Java development, multi-threading, object-oriented design and performance tuning
-* Backend Development - Sign in, Recall and Achievements APIs with QPS Management
+* Backend - Identity (on top of OAuth2), Achievements API and QPS management
-* System Diagnostics - Android performance analysis, Bash scripting and Git
+* Linux - Memory APIs, Bash and Git
-* Outreach - technical writing, mentoring and public speaking
+* Customers - technical writing, escalations, mentoring and public speaking

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.